Value chain vs. supply chain: What are the differences? 6 advantages and disadvantages of value chain analysis

 Several other business functions' activities are part of the value chain as well.
 These include the following:

 • Marketing and sales.
-Value chain activities include understanding consumer pain points and needs and creating marketing materials that convey the features and benefits of products.
+Value chain activities include understanding consumer pain points and needs as well as creating marketing materials that convey the features and benefits of products.

 • Customer service.
 Value chain activities include providing information for consumers and establishing return policies that are well-received by customers.

 • Procurement and purchasing.
-Value chain activities include sourcing the right external vendors and suppliers and optimizing the purchase and supply of products.
+Value chain activities include sourcing the right external vendors and suppliers as well as optimizing the purchase and supply of products.

 • HR management.
 Value chain activities include hiring and retaining staff who will meet business needs.